 The British Columbia government is committed to shifting the existing workers’ compensation system to better support injured workers and to increase the confidence of workers and employers in the system.

-An independent review is underway to advise government on how to shift the workers’ compensation system to become more worker-centered.
+An independent review has been underway to advise government on how to shift the workers’ compensation system to become more worker-centered.
 The review is being led by retired labour lawyer Janet Patterson, who was appointed in April 2019.
+The public consultation part of the review closed on July 19.
+A summary of the public’s participation during the engagement period will soon be available.

 - the system’s policies and practices that support injured workers’ return to work;